-49. Since the last follow-up report Barbados' overall level of compliance with the recommended actions of the MER has minimally improved.
-With regard to the Plenary decision that countries in the expedited follow-up ensure full compliance with all outstanding Key and Core Recommendations by November 2013, while Barbados fully complies with five Key and Core Recommendations (Recs.
-3, 4, 10, 40 and SR. IV), there are ten (10) Key and Core Recommendations (Recs.
-1, 5, 13, 23, 26, 35, 36, SR. I, SR. III, and SR. V) which still have outstanding recommended actions.
-It is noted that these outstanding recommended actions are minor.
-With regard to the other Recommendations there has been improved compliance in only three (3) Recommendations (Recs.
-9, 15, and 21).
-Barbados was placed in the first stage of enhanced follow-up in the last report.
-Given the above it is recommended that Barbados remain in enhanced follow-up and report back to the Plenary in May 2014.
+34. Since the last follow-up report Barbados' overall level of compliance with the recommended actions of the MER has minimally improved.
+The authorities have fully complied with the examiners' recommended actions for Rec.
+36. At present, Barbados fully complies with six Key and Core Recommendations (Recs.
+3, 4, 10, 36, 40 and SR. IV), and there are nine (9) Key and Core Recommendations (Recs.
+1, 5, 13, 23, 26, 35, SR. I, SR. III, and SR. V) which still have outstanding recommended actions.
+While the majority of the outstanding recommended actions are minor, the authorities are advised that the timeframe for proposed measures should be reconsidered particularly those involving enactment of legislation to ensure that measures are in place for Barbados to exit the follow-up process.
+Given the above it is recommended that Barbados remain in enhanced follow-up and report back to the Plenary in May 2015.

-Rating Summary of factors underlying rating 3 Recommended Actions Undertaken Actions Legal systems 1.ML offence LC The crimes of human trafficking, corruption and bribery provisions falling within the designated categories of offences have not been adequately addressed in legislation.
-Extraterritoriality of predicate offences is not clearly defined.
-The authorities should review the adequacy of the legislative coverage of human trafficking, corruption and bribery to ensure coverage of all designated categories of offences.
-Section 8 of the Transnational Organised Crime (Prevention and Control) Act creates the offence of trafficking in persons.
+Rating Summary of factors underlying rating Recommended Actions Undertaken Actions Legal systems 1.ML offence LC The crimes of human trafficking, corruption and bribery provisions falling within the designated categories of offences have not been adequately addressed in legislation.
+Extraterritoriality of predicate offences is not clearly defined. • The authorities should review the adequacy of the legislative coverage of human trafficking, corruption and bribery to ensure coverage of all designated categories of offences. • Section 8 of the Transnational Organised Crime (Prevention and Control) Act creates the offence of trafficking in persons.
 Section 9 creates the offence of smuggling of persons.
-The Transnational Organised Crime (Prevention and Control) Act was passed in Parliament as No. 3 of 2011.
-The different mens rea elements of money laundering offences under the MLFTA and section 19 of DAPCA should be harmonized.
+The Transnational Organised Crime (Prevention and Control) Act was passed in Parliament as No. 3 of 2011. • The different mens rea elements of money laundering offences under the MLFTA and section 19 of DAPCA should be harmonized.
 Part VI of the Prevention of Corruption Bill 2010 provides for the offences of bribery, solicitation and related offences.
-The Bill is under review by a Joint Select Committee of Parliament after having received feedback from several stakeholders.
-The language of section 4 of the MLFTA should be reviewed with a view to removing the current limitation which requires that there be an intention for the extraterritorial act to be also committed in Barbados The Prevention of Corruption Act, 2012-31 was recently enacted and will shortly be proclaimed.
+The Bill is under review by a Joint Select Committee of Parliament after having received feedback from several stakeholders. • The language of section 4 of the MLFTA should be reviewed with a view to removing the current limitation which requires that there be an intention for the extraterritorial act to be also committed in Barbados The Prevention of Corruption Act, 2012-31 was recently enacted and will shortly be proclaimed.
 An amendment to the DAPCA has been provided for in the MLFTA 2011 in the Fourth Schedule of the latter Act In section 19, delete subsection (1) and substitute the following: "(1) Subject to subsection (2), if a person enters into or is otherwise concerned in an arrangement whereby (a) the retention or control by or on behalf of another "X", of X's benefits

-3 These factors are only required to be set out when the rating is less than Compliant.
+&lt;sup>1 These factors are only required to be set out when the rating is less than Compliant.